Student section: Function

 A student section can vary in size from dozens to thousands of people, and comprises current students, the school's marching band or pep band, and in some cases, recent alumni.
 The students often arrive and fill their designated section in the stadium before the rest of the fans, sometimes hours before the beginning of the game, and will usually remain standing throughout.
 Before, during, and after the game, the section performs a number of different group actions, including chants, songs, gestures, dances, and the use of props.
 Some of these actions are passed down over generations, while others are completely spontaneous.
 The purpose is twofold: to energize the home team and crowd and to frustrate the visiting team.

 As media exposure of college athletics has grown, some schools' students have come under fire for inappropriate behavior, including starting profane chants; harassment of visiting teams and fans; and throwing objects.

 Basketball

 Student sections are well known for their role in college basketball, where the more intimate and enclosed venue allows the students to be seen and heard more clearly than in football.

 Several student sections have become an integral part of the game experience, and as such have earned nicknames for themselves.
-One of the most well-known examples is Duke University's Cameron Crazies, who synchronize their actions and make player-specific taunts outlined on distributed "cheer sheets."
-There is no group of fans more famous in the sport than the nearly 1,200 "Cameron Crazies" that attend Duke games at Cameron Indoor Stadium, which makes them the most polarizing in college basketball as well.
+Duke University's Cameron Crazies synchronize their actions and make player-specific taunts outlined on distributed "cheer sheets."